Chocolate Dipped Vegan Cookie Dough Pops

 Vegan Cookie Dough Pops are totally where it's at.
 The dairy and egg-free cookie dough is rolled into balls, dipped in dark chocolate and then covered with sprinkles.
 They're a fun and tasty treat for any holiday!

 You don't mind if we call these vegan cookie dough balls Christmas cookies, do you?
 I'm even tempted to say they're healthy Christmas cookies.
 Seriously, I am.

-♡ Cookie dough is the best.
-Seriously, what is is about cookie dough that is SO good?
+- Cookie dough is the best.
+Seriously, what is it about cookie dough that is SO good?
 Rolling it into a ball, skewering it on a stick, and covering it in chocolate and sprinkles only makes it easier and more glamorous to eat.

 If you make these Chocolate Dipped Vegan Cookie Dough Pops make sure to snap a pic and tag #theendlessmeal on Instagram so I can like and comment on your photos.
 I love seeing TEM recipes you create!